hpiotr6/Customers-Clustering/README.md

 Project is the solution for eCommerce business assignment.
 Having been given users, sessions, deliveries and products frames, we have to deal with the following business problem:

-'We do have additional benefits for our best customers, but maybe it would be possible to find out who is potentially willing to spend more with us?'
+> We do have additional benefits for our best customers, but maybe it would be possible to find out who is potentially willing to spend more with us?

 Project covers:
 * Explanatory data analysis